Understanding the Term “Charitable Trusts”

 In accordance with the definition as prescribed under the tax provisions, few of the things that are mentioned under the garb of charitable purpose include the following:

-- The very first thing that forms part of the definition related to providing relief to the poor.
+- The very first thing that forms part of the definition is related to providing relief to the poor.

 - The next thing that falls under its garb talks about education.